Nov0cx/Panthera/README.md

 # Dependencies:
 We only depend on [Bazel](https://bazel.build/install/bazelisk).
-You are not obligated to install git.
-Bazel does the complete package management for you.
+Bazel does the complete package management for us.